rafpacut/self-expiring-signature/README.md

 `npm install`

 #### data sources configuration:
-To use reddit's API read [this](https://www.reddit.com/wiki/api).
-Save your OAuth credentials in redditAuthCredentials.json
+To use news API obtain key [here](https://newsapi.org/pricing).
+Save your key in dataSources/newsSrc/newsAPI.key

-DNS mode requires a list of server IPs.
+DNS mode requires a list of open resolver server IPs.
 Place those in dataSources/dnsCacheSrc/serverList.json.
 The file should contain a list of IPs.

 ## usage
 #### sign:
-`nodejs sign.js <mode> <message>`
+`node sign.js <mode> <message>`

-mode can be either: 'dns' or 'reddit'.
+mode can be either: 'dns', 'service' or 'news'.

 In case of 'dns', after saving the signature to a file, the sign process will continue indefinately in order to refresh the data inserted into DNS cache.

 #### verify:
-`nodejs verify.js <pathToSignatureFile>`
+`node verify.js <pathToSignatureFile>`

+###### Tested on node version 14.0.1